Exodus/terraform-azurerm-aks/README.md

 - Create the roles for [AAD Pod Identity](https://github.com/Azure/aad-pod-identity)
 - Create a log analytics workspace for the cluster

+Some inputs are objects, so either a `data` or `resource` are valid.

 * If the the cluster and vnet do not share resource group, remember to follow: https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal?tabs=azure-cli#networking (1)

 This module uses one experimental feature from Terraform called `module_variable_optional_attrs` which should be released soon (1.3?).
 Since it is current not completely stabilized, the use of this module requires the following as part of your terraform configuration: